-Average cash rental rates for pasture land varies from $21 per-acre in the Northwest region to $75 per-acre in the Southeast region (Figure 1).
-Typical cash rental rates for low- and high-productivity pasture and rangeland vary from $16.00 to $30.00 per-acre in the Southwest region, and from $48 to $99 per-acre in the East-central region.
+Average cash rental rates for pasture land varies from $16 per-acre in the Southwest region to $75 per-acre in the East-central region (Figure 1).
+Typical cash rental rates for low- and high-productivity pasture and rangeland vary from $16.03 to $20.00 per-acre in the Southwest region, and from $49 to $98 per-acre in the East-central region.

-At the county cluster level, cash rental rate averages for pasture vary from $61 (Charles-Mix, Douglas) to $85 (Brookings-Lake-McCook) per-acre across county clusters in the Southeast and East-central regions.
-Average cash rental rates vary from $40 (Campbell) to $72 (Codington, Deuel, Hamlin) per-acre across county clusters in the Northeast, North-Central, and Central regions.
+At the county cluster level, cash rental rate averages for pasture vary from $61 (Bon Homme, Hutchinson, Yankton) to $80 (Minnehaha, Moody) per-acre.
+Average cash rental rates vary from $31 (Campbell, Potter, Walworth) to $69 (Grant, Roberts) per-acre across county clusters in the Northeast, North-central, and Central regions.

-For more information, view the South Dakota Agricultural Land Market Trends, 1991–2017 or contact an SDSU Extension expert:
+For more information, contact an SDSU Extension expert: